-- 5. At the top right of the page, to the left of the Logout button, click the Lang-XX menu, in which XX are the first two letters of a language.
+5. At the top right of the page, to the left of the Logout button, click the language button.

-- The Select Language pop-up menu displays.
+The Select Language pop-up menu displays.

-- 6. Select the radio button for a language.

-- 7. Click the Apply button.
+- 6. Select the radio button for a language. - 7.
+Click the Apply button.

 You are logged out.
 The language of the device UI is set to the language that you selected.